-Since the traditional method of calculating gravitational waveforms---solving Teukolsky equations---cost a lot of time and computational resources\cite{Drasco:2005kz,Hughes:1999bq,Cutler:1994pb,Tanaka:1993pu,Shibata93,Tagoshi:1995sh,Poisson:1993vp,Cutler:1993vq,Apostolatos:1993nu, Poisson:1993zr,Poisson:1994yf,Tagoshi:1994sm,Shibata:1994jx}, while realistic data analysis need to handle a large number of waveforms, thus more practical methods are needed.
-In this paper, we adopt the ``numerical kludge'' (NK) method which generates waveforms more conveniently and quickly but captures the principle feature of true waveforms\cite{Babak:2006uv}.
+The objective of this paper is to distinguish EMRIs from B-EMRIs via gravitational waves at the level of a coarse approximation, enabling the differentiation of waveforms observed by future gravitational wave detectors.
+We focus on the primary distinguishing feature between EMRIs and B-EMRIs, employing the lowest-order approximation and neglecting more refined effects.
+For simplicity, we omit perturbations to the inner orbits---such as Kozai-Lidov oscillations \cite{Antonini:2009dj,Bradnick:2017pww} induced by the tidal forces of the SBH---as well as the inspiral of the inner binary itself.
+As we will see below, under such approximation the waveforms exhibit clear oscillations for binary star systems compared to those generated by a single star orbiting the SBH.
+In this paper, we adopt the ``numerical kludge'' (NK) method which generates waveforms more conveniently and quickly compared to the Teukolsky method \cite{Drasco:2005kz,Hughes:1999bq,Cutler:1994pb,Tanaka:1993pu,Shibata93,Tagoshi:1995sh,Poisson:1993vp,Cutler:1993vq,Apostolatos:1993nu, Poisson:1993zr,Poisson:1994yf,Tagoshi:1994sm,Shibata:1994jx}, this method are proved to be feasible, it captures the principle feature of true waveforms\cite{Babak:2006uv} so it meets our needs.
 To improve accuracy, aside from the mass quadrupole we take into account the mass octupole and current quadrupole moments of the source to solve the wave equations.
 It's justified the NK method does excellently at approximating the true gravitational waveforms so this method has already been used for scoping out data analysis of LISA.
 For the radiation reaction, we consider the adiabatic evolution of orbit parameters: the timescale of evolution of the orbit parameters is much larger than that of orbit cycles such that the motion of mass point in BH spacetime is nearly geodesic.
-Further, since the amplitude of GWs generated by internal motions are small compared to that generated by external motions of the mass center, to simplify the question we only consider the radiation reaction due to the GW emissions generated by the motion of mass center.
-We take the hybrid scheme that combines Tagoshi's\cite{Tagoshi:1995sh}, Shibata's\cite{Shibata:1994jx} and Ryan's fluxes\cite{Ryan:1995zm,Ryan:1995xi}, which performs well for generic circular-inclined orbits when compared to Teukolsky-based results\cite{Gair:2005ih}.
+Further, since the amplitude of GWs generated by internal motions are smaller compared to that generated by external motions of the mass center, to master the principle property of the waveform we concentrate on the radiation reaction due to the GW emissions generated by the motion of mass center.
+We take the hybrid scheme that combines Tagoshi's\cite{Tagoshi:1995sh}, Shibata's\cite{Shibata:1994jx} and Ryan's fluxes\cite{Ryan:1995zm,Ryan:1995xi}, whose precision is comparable or higher than Teukolsky-based results for generic circular-inclined orbits \cite{Gair:2005ih}.